NelsonPython/tuningGuides/OpenVino.md

 ## Practice Inference Engine API<a id="inpage-nav-4"></a>

-After creating Intermediate Representation (IR) files using the Model Optimizer, use the Inference Engine to infer the result for a given input data.
-The Inference Engine is a 2C++ library with a set of C++ classes to infer input data (images) and get a result.
-The C++ library provides an API to read the Intermediate Representation, set the input and output formats, and execute the model on devices.
+After creating intermediate representation files using the Model Optimizer, use the Inference Engine to infer the result for a given input data.
+The Inference Engine is a C++ library with a set of C++ classes to infer input data (images) and get a result.
+The C++ library provides an API to read the intermediate representation, set the input and output formats, and execute the model on devices.

-Inference Engine uses a plugin architecture.
-Inference Engine plugin is a software component that contains complete implementation for inference on a certain Intel&reg; hardware device: CPU, GPU, VPU, FPGA, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.
-Integration process consists of the following steps:
+The Inference Engine is a software component that contains the complete implementation for inference on various Intel&reg; hardware devices: CPU, GPU, VPU, FPGA, etc. Each of these plugins implements the unified API along with hardware-specific APIs.
+The following figure show the steps of the integration process:

 <img alt="Integration process" height="313" src="/content/dam/develop/external/us/en/images/openvino-integration.jpg" width="950"/>